Swarupsing/Food-Allergy/README.md

 ## Individual Contributions
 Although we all helped in all areas of the website, there were main focuses that each team member had:

-- Erin: User authentication, Heroku setup, debugging, and styling.
+- Swarupsing Patil: User authentication, Heroku setup, debugging, and styling.
-- Kayla: React components and forms, documentation, debugging, and styling.
+- Swarupsing Patil: backend MySQL schema, routes, documentation, debugging, and implementing export to CSV functionality.
-- Sarah: React pages, implementing the reaction calendar, Heroku setup, and debugging.
+- Tanay Deshpade : React components and forms, documentation, debugging, and styling.
-- Niki: backend MySQL schema, routes, documentation, debugging, and implementing export to CSV functionality.
+- Tanay Deshpande: React pages, implementing the reaction calendar, Heroku setup, and debugging.

 ## Technologies Used
 - [HTML5](developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5)